Responsible managers and alcohol passport

 What to do if the alcohol passport has lost?

 Valvira does not have a register of completed alcohol proficiency certificates.
-A copy of the certificate should be kept in the educational institution.
 If you have lost your alcohol passport, please ask for a copy of your alcohol passport from the educational institution that granted it.

 Change of surname